 Mesmerism (w): all molydei possess a limited form of mind control, which functions upon their passing an easy difficulty Mesmerism (willpower) action.
 Those succumbing to this intensity 13 power must comply with any simple command the molydeus issues forth.

-Nonapparent Vision (w): at will, a molydeus can activate this sensory capacity in order to see something as it truly is.
+Nonapparent Vision (w): at will, a molydeus can activate this sensory capacity to see something as it truly is.
 This intensity 13 ability easily allows them to pierce the veil of disguise, whether physical, mental, spiritual, or otherwise.

 Object Animation (i): while many tanar'ri are telekinetic, molydei take this one step further and actually imbue objects in their vicinity, however temporarily, with a semblance of life!
 They may do this with intensity 13 skill, letting them wield their very surroundings against a foe.